marshall7m/terraform-aws-infrastructure-live-ci/README.md

 9. Merge the PR
 10. Wait for the approval email to be sent to the voter's email address
 11. Login into the voter's email address and open the approval request email (subject should be something like "${var.step_function_name} - Need Approval for Path: {{path}}")
-12. Choose either to approval or reject the deployment and click on the submit button
+12. Choose either to approve or reject the deployment and click on the submit button
 13. Wait for the deployment build to finish
 14. Verify that the Terraform changes have been deployed